The Ins And Outs Of German Business Etiquette

-For those of you working in Germany for a company which deals with external customers and suppliers, at some point you are likely to come into a situation which puts you in contact with external stakeholders.
+If you’re working in Germany and deal with customers or suppliers as part of your role, at some point you are likely to come into a situation which puts you in contact with external business partners.
 Therefore it is important to grasp the basics of German business etiquette in order to start off on the right foot, and to better understand your colleagues, customers or suppliers on the other side of the table!

-Regardless of whether or not you work in sales or procurement, it is important that you have a good understanding of the basic German business etiquette and common practices which come into play when managing or participating in a business relationship with a German customer or supplier.
+Regardless of whether or not you work in sales, marketing, engineering or procurement, it is important that you have a good understanding of the basic German business etiquette and common practices which come into play when managing or participating in a business relationship with a German customer or supplier.

 So, let’s look at 5 popular scenarios you are likely to find yourself in, what you are likely to experience, and the best ways to conduct yourself.